FranciscoCasado/learn-web-dev/03_css/readme.md

-# Section 6 - CSS
+# 3. CSS: Cascading Style Sheets

 What it is: Cascading Style Sheets.
 Decribing *how* documents are presented visually, a.k.a. *the looks*